michaperki/betmate-frontend/README.md

 3. Run `yarn dev` to start running the site locally at localhost:8080
 4. Go to the [backend repo](https://github.com/dali-lab/betmate-backend) and follow instructions on its README to get the server running locally at localhost:9090.
 Go to the [python microservice](https://github.com/dali-lab/betmate-model-microservice) repo and follow its README to get a local server running for our chess engine ML model at localhost:3000.

+`yarn dev` now sets `BROWSERSLIST_IGNORE_OLD_DATA=1` automatically to suppress CLI warnings when offline.
+When you do have network access you can manually refresh the Browserslist database by running `npx update-browserslist-db@latest --update-db`.

 ## Deploying this site
 All pull requests merged into the 'dev' branch are automatically deployed to https://betmate-dev.netlify.app/